Non-Bloch self-energy of dissipative interacting fermions: Abstract

 \section{Abstract}

 The non-Hermitian skin effect describes the phenomenon of exponential localization of single-particle eigenstates near the boundary of the system.
-We explore its generalization to the many-body regime by investigating interacting fermions in open quantum systems.
-Therein, the elementary excitations from the ``vacuum'' (steady state) are given by two types of dissipative quasi-particles composed of single-fermion operators.
-We perturbatively calculate the self-energy of these quasi-particles in the presence of interactions, and utilize the non-Bloch band theory to develop an exact integral formula, which is further simplified by imposing complex momentum conservation.
-The formula allows calculating the Liouvillian gap modified by interactions with high precision, as demonstrated by comparison to numerical results.
-Furthermore, our results show that interactions can even enhance the non-reciprocity of fermion hoppings, contrary to the conventional viewpoint from the Pauli exclusion principle.
-Our formulation provides a quantitative tool for investigating dissipative interacting fermions with non-Hermitian skin effect, and generalizes the Fermi liquid theory to open quantum systems in the context of diagrammatic perturbation theory.
+We consider its generalization to the many-body regime by investigating a general class of interacting fermion lattice models in Markovian open quantum systems.
+Therein, the elementary excitations from the ``vacuum'' (steady state) are given by two types of dissipative fermionic modes composed of single-fermion operators, which govern the long-time nonequilibrium dynamics.
+We perturbatively calculate the self-energy matrix of these bare modes in the presence of interactions, and utilize the non-Bloch band theory to derive an exact integral representation.
+By imposing complex momentum conservation, we obtain a simplified expression for corrections to Liouvillian spectrum that agrees well with numerical calculations to high precision.
+We further perform perturbative analysis of Liouvillian eigenstates and identify signatures of interaction-enhanced NHSE at the quasiparticle level, manifested as renormalization of the generalized Brillouin zone.
+Our results establish a diagrammatic framework for dissipative interacting fermions with non-Hermitian skin effect in a description of full-fledged Lindblad master equations, which resembles Fermi liquid theory in terms of interaction-dressed quasiparticles.